-Healthy breakfast on competition days is one that includes complex carbohydrates such as whole wheat, oatmeal, and low-calorie fruits.
+A healthy breakfast on competition days is one that includes complex carbohydrates such as whole wheat, oatmeal, and low-calorie fruits.
 These complex carbs will keep a steady energy store to power through the matches later on in the day.
-A small amount of protein in the form of milk, an egg white or Greek yogurt is a good complement to the meal, although protein will be more necessary after the match than before.
+A small amount of protein in the form of milk, an egg white, or Greek yogurt is a good complement to the meal, although protein will be more necessary after the match than before.

-You should avoid high sugar breakfasts and fruits or they risk feeling an energy crash in the middle of their matches due to the initial insulin release from the pancreas in order to keep blood sugar levels down.
+You should avoid high-sugar breakfasts and fruits or they risk feeling an energy crash in the middle of your matches due to the initial insulin release from the pancreas in order to keep blood sugar levels down.

 Breakfast should be eaten at least two hours before the start of the match to avoid intestinal cramping.

-The pre-match meal should contain some carbohydrate for fuel as well as some fluids for hydration.
+The pre-match meal should contain some carbohydrates for fuel as well as some fluids for hydration.
 Some suitable ideas include:

 - Wrap or sandwich with ham and salad